That letter was actually the first out of many, not that Tony would ever know about it.

 "Nah," Sarah said and knocked on the door again, "Hey, are you there?
 Are you home, Tony?"

-Steve's heart skipped a beat at the sound, and then the steel door rolled up and some lanky guy in his early twenties appeared.
+Steve's heart skipped a beat at the name, and then the steel door rolled up and some lanky guy in his early twenties appeared.
 He looked like a punk, although it was also possible that Steve wasn't being objective, because whoever this Tony was, it wasn't his Tony.

 "Oh, do come in," said the punk, surprisingly polite, and Steve felt a little bad for always being so quick to judge others.
 "He's in the back.
 See ya, Tony!
 I'll come back for the car later."